Mathematical theory of deep learning: Theoretical justification

 In the second regime, where the second term is smaller, the generalization gap is constant with $n_\mathcal{A}$.
 Moreover, it is reasonable to assume that the empirical risk $\widehat{\mathcal{R}}_S$ will decrease with increasing number of parameters $n_\mathcal{A}$.

 By \eqref{eq:OverParamEstimate} we can bound the risk by

 In the second regime, this upper bound is monotonically decreasing.
 In the first regime it may both decrease and increase.
 In some cases, this behavior can lead to an upper bound on the risk resembling the curve of Figure \ref{fig:doubleDescentSketch}.
+The following section describes a specific scenario where this is the case.

 \begin{remark} Theorem \ref{thm:BoundForNNsOverparam} assumes $C$-Lipschitz continuity of the neural networks.
 As we saw in Sections \ref{sec:anExample} and \ref{sec:sizeOfWeights}, this assumption may not hold near the interpolation threshold.
 Hence, Theorem \ref{thm:BoundForNNsOverparam} likely gives a too optimistic upper bound near the interpolation threshold. \end{remark}